 This blanket is designed to be a small baby blanket or lap throw, which makes it the perfect go-to project to use up extra yarn.
 I had a lot of leftover yarn (which I am willing to bet you do too!) from past projects, so I decided to use all different brands to create a fun, unique baby blanket.
 Learn more about the yarn below.

 For this blanket, I mostly used Red Heart Soft Yarn.
-Red Heart Soft is a worsted weight four yarn and is amazingly soft as the name suggests.
-I also used a few different colors of Caron Simply Soft.
+Red Heart Soft is an 100% acrylic, worsted weight four yarn and is astonishingly soft as the name of the yarn label suggests.
+I also used a few different colors of Caron Simply Soft mixed in as well for some extra fun colors.

 Happy Crocheting Friends!